madetech/rfcs/rfc-013-code-repositories.md

 #### Table of Contents

-If the `README.md` scrolls i.e. the entire document is not visible on screen you **MAY** need to include a table of contents.
+If the `README.md` is greater than 25 lines in length you **SHOULD** need to include a table of contents.

 This can be automated using the following editor extensions/plugins/layers: